-Dog nutrition, like our own diets, can be overwhelming to navigate and hard to know who to trust.
-There are many differing opinions.
+Like our own diets, your dogs nutritional needs aren't always black and white.
+There are many differing opinions when it comes to nutrition.
 To make matters worse, businesses are better than ever at playing off of our emotions and common misconceptions about our pets to convince us to buy their product.

 In this article, we take a very hard look at your dog’s nutritional requirements.
-This will be one resource that you can use as you are trying to determine the best food for your dog.
+This is a great starting point as you try to determine the best food for your dog.
 Since this article is so in depth, here is a table of contents to help you navigate: